cosmos/sdk-tutorials/nameservice/tutorial/08-set-name.md

 ## `MsgSetName`

 The naming convention for the SDK `Msgs` is `Msg{ .Action }`.
 The first action to implement is `SetName`, so we'll call it `MsgSetName`.
 This `Msg` allows the owner of a name to set the return value for that name within the resolver.
-Start by defining `MsgSetName` in a the file called `./x/nameservice/internal/types/msgs.go`:
+Start by defining `MsgSetName` in the file called `./x/nameservice/internal/types/msgs.go`:

 ```go
 package types